Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

 ## ENVIRONMENT

-Homebrew-Cask respects many of the environment variables used by the parent command `brew`.
+Homebrew Cask respects many of the environment variables used by the parent command `brew`.
 Please refer to the `brew`(1) man page for more information.

-Environment variables specific to Homebrew-Cask:
+Environment variables specific to Homebrew Cask:

   * `HOMEBREW_CASK_OPTS`:
     This variable may contain any arguments normally used as options on